ICTU/quality-time/README.md

 [![Build Status](https://travis-ci.org/ICTU/quality-time.svg?branch=master)](https://travis-ci.org/ICTU/quality-time)

+Quality report software for software development and maintenance. *Quality-time* continuously collects measurement data from sources such as Gitlab, SonarQube, Jira, Azure DevOps, and OWASP Dependency Check, to provide an overview of the quality of software products and projects.
+It does so by comparing measurement data with metric targets and informing development teams about the metrics that need improvement actions.

+*Quality-time* is **Alpha-stage** currently.
+We hope to have a beta-version ready by the 1st of July, 2019.

-Quality report software for software development and maintenance. **Alpha-stage** currently.
-At the moment, *Quality-time* consists of a Mongo database server, a LDAP server, an API-server, a metrics data collector, and a React frontend.
-Its main purpose is to experiment with features for a successor of [HQ](https://github.com/ICTU/quality-report).
+Technically, *Quality-time* consists of a Mongo database server, an LDAP server, a API-server written in Python, a metrics data collector also written in Python, and a React frontend.
+One of its purposes is to become a successor of [HQ](https://github.com/ICTU/quality-report).

-The collector collects metrics data from metric sources such as SonarQube and Jira.
+Users can add and configure reports, metrics, and sources (such as SonarQube and Jira) in the frontend.
+The collector collects metrics data from the configured lmetric sources.
 It posts the measurements to the server which in turn stores them in the database.
-The frontend calls the server to get the reports and the measurements and presents it to the user.
+The frontend calls the server to get the reports and the measurements and presents them to the user.

 ## Table of contents